The following is a chronological documentation of the main events

 (Persecution of the WTM for Exposing the Human Condition provides the best overview of our stunning victory over persecution after a 16-year struggle.)

-On 7 October 2010, the NSW Court of Appeal unanimously overturned an earlier Supreme Court finding concerning a defamatory 1995 Four Corners program about the WORLD TRANSFORMATION MOVEMENT.
+On 7 October 2010, at the culmination of the biggest defamation case in Australia’s history, the NSW Court of Appeal unanimously overturned an earlier Supreme Court finding concerning a defamatory 1995 Four Corners program about the WORLD TRANSFORMATION MOVEMENT.
 In a momentous judgment for our project, for science and for the future of the human race, the Court of Appeal recognised the unorthodox nature of Jeremy Griffith’s explanation of the origins and amelioration of the human condition, finding that the lower Court did ‘not adequately consider’ ‘the nature and scale of its subject matter’, in particular ‘that the work was a grand narrative explanation from a holistic approach, involving teleological elements’.
 See our full-page advertisement in The Australian newspaper containing Tim Macartney-Snape’s commentary on this momentous ruling.

 ‘This Expanded Transcript is the best condensation of the breakthrough biological explanation of the human condition–and how it transforms humans–that I have read; so I strongly recommend it to all first time visitors.’
 Professor Harry Prosen